libigl/libigl/tutorial/tutorial.md

 ## [Overlays](#overlays) [overlays]

-In addition to plotting the surface, the viewer supports the visualization of points, lines and text labels: these overlays can be very helpful while developing geometric processing algorithms to plot debug informations.
+In addition to plotting the surface, the viewer supports the visualization of points, lines and text labels: these overlays can be very helpful while developing geometric processing algorithms to plot debug information.

 ```cpp
 viewer.data.add_points(P,Eigen::RowVector3d(r,g,b));